 ADR ADVISOR Beth Lynne has spent 30 years in urban education settings in New York and New Jersey.
 She held positions as an elementary teacher, a middle school science and math teacher, a special education teacher, and a high school English teacher.
 Dr. Lynne was also a school disciplinarian and vice principal.
 Her passions are educating and accommodating diverse learners and incorporating technology in lessons.
 She adapted her doctoral dissertation into a popular book, Creating a Technological Learning Profile to Customize Instruction for Diverse Learners.
-Also, Dr. Lynne is trained in PBSIS (Positive Behavior Interventions and Supports) and helped implement the plan in her former school district.
-Now in retirement, Dr. Lynne assists others in self-publishing their books and writing their dissertations.
+Dr. Lynne is trained in PBSIS (Positive Behavior Interventions and Supports) and helped implement the plan in her former school district.
+Now retired, Dr. Lynne assists others in self-publishing their books and writing their dissertations.

 A Look at How Foreign-born Students are Faring in the Pandemic